beeware/beeware/docs/tutorial/tutorial-2.rst

 text that is printed.

 Now that we've made these changes we can see what they look like by starting the application again.
-As before, we'll use Developer mode:
+As before, we'll use developer mode:

 .. tabs::